 Peonies always seem to stand out in gardens because of how amazing they look.
 These flowers can steal the show in your garden area and this is certainly a good thing.

 They’re fragrant and they really provide a great atmosphere in your yard.
 That doesn’t mean that you want your yard to consist of only peonies, though.

-You want to find some plants that will work well with the peonies.
+You want to find some plants that will work well with them.
 Which plants work best when you’re trying to plant them near peonies?

-Keep reading to get some important advice about what to plant with peonies.
+Keep reading to get some important advice about what to plant with these flowers.
 This will give you a lot to think about and you’ll be able to make a final decision about which plants interest you once you have all of the details.

 1 – Foxglove

 Foxglove is a type of flower that some people refer to as a “spike bloomer.”
 Essentially, the flowers form along a spike and this looks a lot different than the round-shaped peony blooms.